 2 tbsp olive oil

 In a pan (med heat), cook in 2 tbsp of olive oil.
 Cook until golden brown on each side (about 3 mins each side).
 In a food processor, add the bacon and process until only small crumbs remain.
 Add the egg yolks and process for about 3 minutes.
 Melt butter.
 While butter is still hot, slowly add to the food processor while running until well combined with the yolks.
 Add the lemon juice and the cayenne pepper, process until combined.
 If the sauce is too thick, add a small amount of water to thin it, one teaspoon at a time.
 Reserve.
 Poach the eggs in simmering water.
 Serve topped with a poached egg, then spoon sauce over the top.
-Sprinkle with Old Bay seasoning.
+Sprinkle Old Bay over the sauce covered maryland style crab cakes.
 ENJOY!